scalacenter/bloop/website/content/faq/_index.md

 If you want to export other sbt configurations too, please read about [advanced sbt configuration]({{<relref "docs/sbt.md" >}}).

+## Bloop can't download some file
+You are maybe behind a proxy server.
+Set `http_proxy` and `https_proxy` environments variable, Bool will used them to download needed ressources.

 ## Is Bloop open source?

 Yes.
 Bloop is released under the Apache-2.0 license and is free and open source software.